tomshaw/sassafras/README.md

 ## Features

-  * Check out the grunt file.
+  * Live reloads javascript, sass, *.phtml and *.php files on the fly.

+## Install

+  * gem install bootstrap-sass

 ## List of todo items: